HananKhan7/Personalized-toxicity-classification/README.md

 3. **5-Trait Random Search Optimization**:
    - The final experiment tests combinations of exactly five traits at a time to find the most effective set of traits for toxicity prediction.

-Each optimization experiment generates results that help in selecting the most impactful traits to enhance the model's performance.

 ---